Kimalice/CODSOFT/README.md

 CODSOFT: A collection of my projects organized into task-based folders, showcasing my work in machine learning, AI, and data science.

 # Project Portfolio

-A collection of my machine learning projects, each solving a unique problem in data science and AI.

-# Project Portfolio